danielmcclure/agreeable/readme.txt

 * Terms open in a responsive lightbox or new tab
 * Tested with WP, BuddyPress, and bbPress login widgets
 * Customizable text and error message

-= Extensions =
-* Login Records - Allows you to track user agreement by IP and username each time they log in.
-Learn more and purchase at: http://kraftpress.it/downloads/agreeable-records/
-* WooCommerce - Integrates Agreeable's terms & conditions fields into Woocommerce login, registration, and checkout.
-Learn more and purchase at: http://kraftpress.it/downloads/agreeable-woocommerce/

 = Translations =
 * Spanish (Andrew Kurtis, webhostinghub.com)